 Select 1 course

 Introduces functions and graphs, continuity and exponential functions.
 Standard topics to be covered include concepts and rules of the differentiation of one variable functions, the meaning and application of derivatives in decision making management problems, integrals and the limits of one variable functions, as well as rules, interpretation, logarithm functions, definite integral, functions of several variables and application of partial derivatives.
 Students practice with various mathematical methods and learn how to model and analyze real world examples using mathematical tools and apply deductive reasoning as well.
+Prerequisites: MATH90 or its equivalent.
 Credits: 3

 Introduces discrete and continuous probability spaces, statistical independence, distributions, discrete and continuous random variables, expectations, moment generating functions, limiting distributions, estimation of parameters, confidence intervals, hypothesis testing with applications, linear regression and correlation and multiple linear regressions.
 Students learn to define probability as a measure of uncertainty and as a set function, apply the algebra of sets and use various counting techniques to determine elementary probabilities.
 The class includes calculation of probabilities, means, variances, and moment-generating functions, and investigates approximation theorems.
 Students also study basic statistical inference theory.
 Prerequisites: MATH150.
 Credits: 3